Dark matter in the Randall-Sundrum model with non-universal coupling: Dark matter phenomenology

 and $c$ is of order~1.
 Scattering cross-sections as a function of $s$ and DM mass $m_{\rm DM}$ and couplings are given in the \cref{sec:b}.
 Since the mediator KK graviton state carries spin-2, the annihilation rates into final SM states in the benchmark models considered here, are velocity suppressed.
 The suppression depends on the spin of the initial DM and final SM particles.
 The maximum suppression occurs for the scalar and spin-1/2 DM's and there is no suppression for the vector and spin-3/2 DM particles in the dominant annihilation channels.
 We first examine the benchmark model {\bf A} (top-philic) in which only the right-handed top quarks and the DM particles live on the IR-brane.

 We have computed the relic density in the two benchmark models considered here numerically.
 We have generated the input model files using \textsc{LanHEP}~\cite{Semenov:2014rea} which calculates all the required couplings and Feynman rules by using the Lagrangian given in \cref{sec:model}.
+Then the model files are used in \textsc{CalcHEP}~\cite{Belyaev:2012qa} to calculate the required decay widths annihilation cross sections.
 In~\cref{fig:relicA,fig:relicB} we show the $2\sigma$ contour of constant relic density $0.119$ in the DM mass ($m_{\rm DM}$) and KK graviton mass ($m_Y$) for fixed KK graviton interaction scale $\Lambda$.

 In~\cref{fig:relicA,fig:relicB}, we have shown the contours of constant relic density $\Omega_{\rm DM} h^2 = 0.119$ in the $m_{\rm DM} - m_Y$ plane for the case of scalar, spin-1/2, vector and spin-3/2 dark matter particles in the benchmark models {\bf A} and {\bf B} respectively.
-The panels~(\ref{fig:relicA500}~-~\ref{fig:relicA3000}) and (\ref{fig:relicB500}~-~\ref{fig:relicB3000}) correspond to the KK-graviton interaction scale $\Lambda = 500$~GeV, 1~TeV, 2~TeV and 3~TeV respectively.
+The couplings $c_{tt}, c_{gg}, c_{\gamma \gamma}$ and $c_{ll}$ are chosen to be equal to $1$ and four different values of the KK graviton interaction scale $\Lambda$ are taken to be 500~GeV, 1~TeV, 2~TeV and 3~TeV respectively.
+The dark matter annihilation cross-sections scale inversely with $\Lambda^4$ and directly with the square of $c_{tt}, c_{ll}, c_{gg}^{\rm eff}$ and $c_{\gamma \gamma}^{\rm eff}$ couplings.
+The $c_{gg}^{\rm eff}$ and $c_{\gamma \gamma}^{\rm eff}$ couplings are expressed in terms of bare $c_{gg}$ and $c_{\gamma \gamma}$ couplings in~\cref{eq:ceffGGA}-(\ref{eq:ceffggA}) and~\cref{eq:ceffggB} for benchmark models {\bf A} and {\bf B} respectively.
+We notice that the panels~(\ref{fig:relicA500}~-~\ref{fig:relicA3000}) and (\ref{fig:relicB500}~-~\ref{fig:relicB3000}) correspond to the KK-graviton interaction scale $\Lambda = 500$~GeV, 1~TeV, 2~TeV and 3~TeV respectively.
 It can be seen from these figures that the distinction with respect to the contribution to the relic density arising from the scalar, spin-1/2, vector or spin-3/2 dark matter particles tends to diminish with the increase in the interaction scale $\Lambda$.
+We have also found that a decrease in the couplings $c_{gg}$ and $c_{\gamma \gamma}$ by as much as one or even two orders of magnitude does not have a noticeable effect on the relic density curves.
+This can be easily understood from the effective coupling expressions in the~\cref{sec:a} and the fact that the dominant DM annihilation processes in the models {\bf A} and {\bf B} are to the right-handed top quark and lepton pairs respectively.